Post thumbnail

 Game Engines for the PS2

-Before Unity and Unreal dominated the scene it was common for developers to create their own in-house game engine, or license a third party engine such as Renderware.
+Before Unity and the modern Unreal Engine dominated the scene it was common for developers to create their own in-house game engine, or license a third party engine such as Renderware.

 Brainstorm by BeyondGames (in-house)